EU imports of tropical wood products gain momentum in 2019

 EU imports of tropical hardwood faced plywood continued to rise from China, much of it destined for the UK.
 However, the biggest single increase in recent months has been in imports of sawn wood from Brazil.
 A significant proportion of the gain in import volume from non-VPA countries comprised products outside the scope of the EU Timber Regulation, particularly for energy production.

-The EU imported 2.65 million metric tonnes (MT) of tropical timber products (excluding chips, pulp and paper) in the year ending November 2018, up from 2.52 million MT in the previous 12-month period (Chart 1).
+The EU imported 2.75 million metric tonnes (MT) of tropical timber products (excluding chips, pulp and paper) in the year ending May 2019, up 11% from 2.47 million MT in the previous 12-month period (Chart 1).

-Imports from Africa recovering some lost ground
+Imports from Africa recovering lost ground

 EU imports from the five VPA implementing countries in Africa (Cameroon, Central African Republic, Congo Republic, Ghana, and Liberia) have been very volatile in recent years.
 12-month rolling imports increased sharply to 524,000 MT in September 2016 and then fell even more rapidly to a low of 385,000 MT in March 2018.
-In the following months, imports recovered some lost ground to reach 436,000 MT in the year ending May 2019, 17% more than in the previous 12-month period.
+In the following months, imports recovered much of the lost ground to reach 470,000 MT in the year ending May 2019, 17% more than in the previous 12-month period.

 Rising imports from Vietnam

 The two countries in Latin America that recently completed VPA negotiations, Guyana and Honduras, are currently only small suppliers of timber to the EU.